photobuff99/Delevoryas_CSCI2270_FinalProject/README.md

 # How to Run
 PSA: This is for Unix OS's, Windows support not yet available!
 Sorry!
     1. Download the project files to your favorite directory
-    2. Use makefile to compile files (type "make -B")
+    2. Use makefile to compile files

+        cd ~/Downloads
+        make

 #### Now what?
 Well, it depends how you want to test it!
 I rented an Ubunto server that has the same operating system (14.04) as our virtual machine, so you can connect